Tour Details

 The Pyramids of Giza, built during Egypt's Fourth Dynasty, are iconic symbols of ancient Egyptian civilization.
 The Great Pyramid, constructed for Pharaoh Khufu, was the tallest man-made structure for 3,800 years.
 Khufu's son, Khafre, built the second pyramid, often linked to the Great Sphinx, while Menkaure, Khafre's successor, built the smallest pyramid.
 These structures showcase Egypt's advanced engineering, social organization, and spiritual beliefs, standing as lasting monuments to a civilization that shaped history.

 Continue your family tour with a visit to the Valley Temple of Pharaoh Khafre, built around 2570 BCE during Egypt's Fourth Dynasty.
 This temple was part of Khafre's funerary complex.
-Khafre, son of Pharaoh Khufu (builder of the Great Pyramid), constructed the second-largest pyramid at Giza, which stands near the Great Sphinx, likely built during his reign (circa 2558–2532 BCE).
+Khafre, son of Pharaoh Khufu (builder of the Great Pyramid), constructed the second largest pyramid at Giza, which stands near the Great Sphinx, likely built during his reign (circa 2558–2532 BCE).
 Made from limestone and Aswan granite, the Valley Temple was used for mummification rituals, preparing the pharaoh’s body for the afterlife.
 With expert guides, explore the practices and symbolism of this remarkable civilization.

 The Great Sphinx of Giza, built during Pharaoh Khafre’s reign (c.
 2558–2532 BCE), is one of Egypt’s most iconic monuments.
-Carved from limestone, this 73-meter-long statue with a lion’s body and human face symbolizes strength and divine authority.
+Carved from limestone, this 73 meter long statue with a lion’s body and human face symbolizes strength and divine authority.
 Standing for over 4,500 years, it has inspired mystery and restoration efforts, including the “Dream Stele” by Pharaoh Thutmose IV.
 Modern excavations began in 1817, and it remains a key part of Khafre’s mortuary complex, with its construction and purpose still debated.

 Take a family break and enjoy a delicious Egyptian lunch full of authentic flavors.
 Soak up stunning views of Cairo and the vibrant city as you eat.
 It’s the perfect way to create unforgettable family memories!

-End your family trip with a visit to the Grand Egyptian Museum, a modern architectural marvel near the Great Pyramids of Giza.
+End your family trip with a visit to the New Grand Egyptian Museum, a modern architectural marvel near the Great Pyramids of Giza.
 Opened in 2024, it showcases over 100,000 artifacts that tell the story of Egypt's rich history.
 Highlights include the full collection from Pharaoh Tutankhamun’s tomb, offering a rare look into the 18th Dynasty (1332–1323 BCE).
 Exhibits span thousands of years, from Pharaoh Khufu (2589–2566 BCE), builder of the Great Pyramid, to the cultural achievements of the New Kingdom (1550–1077 BCE).
 This landmark is a celebration of Egypt’s legacy and a must-see for history lovers.

 After exploring Egypt's ancient wonders, unwind with your family at a cozy Cairo hotel.
 Enjoy the city's vibrant mix of modern life and rich history.
 Visit markets, try local food, and see iconic landmarks.
 A perfect family vacation full of fun and memories!